dprabin25/BioShift/README.md

 5. Go to OpenAI API keys: https://platform.openai.com/api-keys
 6. Click “Create new secret key” → Copy the key (it looks like sk-...).
    ⚠ Important: Treat this key like a password — never share it or commit it to public code repositories.

+## Editing API_key and default AI model

+You can edit API_key.txt to add your own API key.
+You can also edit the .json file to change the default mode or switch the AI model.
+We originally used OpenAI, but you can adjust the contents of these files to work with any AI tool you choose.

 ## Working directory with essential folders and files
 Your working directory should contain BioShiftBioShiftPipeline.py